Log in

 Community Service.
 The College has a strong tradition of service and involvement with the local community.
 Pupils from Year 9 upwards form a Community Service group that provides various types of help and support to the local community.

 Drama.
 There are opportunities for pupils to be involved in drama productions to suit all ages and abilities.
-These range from small scale informal performance to larger whole College musicals.
+These range from small-scale informal performance to larger whole-College musicals.
 Pupils can study towards and be entered for LAMDA examinations.
 The College hosts an annual 10-day Festival in the summer.

 Duke of Edinburgh’s Award scheme.
 The College has very strong numbers of pupils involved at all Award levels.